ManideepLadi/RNN/README.md

 2.PartB contains the answers for the Q5 and Q6.

-3.Each folder directory has further 2 ipython notebooks .One is with sweeps in wandb and other is using the best hyperparameters.
+3.Each folder directory has further 2 ipython notebooks .One  with _sweep_ as sufffix is for hyperparameter runs  and other with suffix _Test_ is for the final training of the model using best hyperparameters.

 4.Additional Nirmala.ttf font and attention.py files provided which needed to be downloaded and uploaded to the colab session.